PaulGilchrist/kubernetes-example/README.md

 ## Dapr Setup (optional)

-This demo uses RabbitMQ for messaging, MongoDB for state, and native kubernetes for telemetry and secrets but if wanting to abstract further with Dapr, follow the below steps.
+This demo uses RabbitMQ for messaging, MongoDB for state, and native Kubernetes for telemetry and secrets but if wanting to abstract further with Dapr, follow the below steps.

 1) [Install HomeBrew](https://mac.install.guide/homebrew/index.html) (if not already installed)